angular-ui/ui-scroll/README.md

 npm test
 ```

-  This runs karma testing against temporary distributive files (./temp).
-We created a number of specifications which consist of more
+  This runs Karma testing against temporary distributive files that are being built in-memory by the Webpack.
+We created a number of specifications which consist of more than 200 tests.
-  than 160 tests.
 They are living at the [./test](https://github.com/angular-ui/ui-scroll/tree/master/test) folder.
-Karma watches for temp
-  and test folders changes and automatically re-runs tests.
+Karma watches both for ./src and ./test folders and automatically re-runs tests after the source code has been changed.

  __3__.
 To run both dev-server and tests in keep-alive mode use